 The study of the use of therapeutic exercises for the treatment of specific injuries to the human body.
 The course is designed to teach the student the appropriate use of therapeutic exercises and rehabilitation techniques, physiological effects, criteria for selection, indications and contraindications, and clinical application of various types of therapeutic exercises.
-Separate lecture and laboratory sessions.
-Clinical education and field experience to be required for the course.

-205, 206, and HP 408, or permission of department chair prerequisite.
+101, 205, 206, and Human Performance 408, or permission of department chair prerequisite.